UPDATED to include information about goshiwons.

 So what to do?
 I’d look on craigslist – without fail there are expats trying to sub-let their apartment while they go on vacation, or folks that would take a roommate to help pay the rent.
 Expect to put something down (a month or two’s rent as a deposit), and expect to get either a room or the whole place to yourself.
 Location may or may not be important, depending if you’re in school or working somewhere, but avoid being out in the sticks if you plan to stay out after the subways stop running.

 EDIT: at least one comment received has focused on goshiwon (고시원)- the small, studio-like apartments one can rent while studying or working.
 I haven’t had many personal experiences with them, but a couple friends have stayed in them.
 These are the sort of apartments where space is at a premium, much like in a dorm room.
 You may well get clever with the very limited space, but you may also get frustrated with it as well.
 If you’re closer to college age, or if you intend to spend most of your time outside the apartment I’d say give it a go.
 The big benefit to these places are the flexibility and price – they’re cheap, require either no deposit or just a small one, and utilities are either minimal or included in the monthly rent.
-Walk around the neighborhoods you like, or search for them on Naver Maps.
+Walk around the best neighborhoods in Seoul, Busan, or Jeju you like, or search for them on Naver Maps.

 A big variable – for some folks, this is the area where you can really save some money by enjoying some local goodies.
 You can safely assume anything imported won’t be any cheaper in Korea, and like anywhere else in the world things tend to cost a bit more in the big city.
 Prices from Seoul, drawn from recent (March 2013) memory:

 Roll of basic gimbap / kimbap: 1,300 won.

 Small carton of milk from the grocery store: 1,000 won.

 A roll or something from the bread section: 1,000 – 2,000 won.